geopm/geopm/service/docs/source/install.rst

 Installing the ``geopm-service`` package will also install the ``libgeopmd0``, ``python3-geopmdpy`` and ``python3-dasbus`` dependency packages.
-The ``geopm-service-devel`` package must be explicitly installed if it is required.
+The ``geopm-service-devel`` package must be explicitly installed if it is required by the user.

 Download Repositories